manfredspitze/python-variables-data-types-mastery-check/mastery-check1.md

 - Tell Python to cube -- raise to the power of three -- the second number
 - Use variables, the print function and f-strings as needed to:

-    -   display a brief description of what this script will do
+    -   display a brief description or summary of what this script will do

     -   display a sentence that tells the user what the first number and its square are